 How can storytelling help with user retention in apps?

-As we have already mentioned, storytelling can be applied in virtually all types of media, and this includes apps as well.
 The user conversion rate of an app is a very important data to identify whether an app is succeeding in convincing users to download it or not, but what good would a huge user base be if users don't interact with your app?

 The engagement of users in an app directly impacts the retention rates, because the tendency to uninstall a little used app is very high, and the longer this low engagement lasts, the more this tendency increases.